Last Updated: December 15, 2021

 Generally speaking, incentive zoning is a provision of a municipal zoning ordinance that allows developers to create a higher density (usually expressed as housing units per acre) in return for providing some feature considered to be in the public interest.
 Usually this higher density is expressed as more housing units per acre, or maybe an extra floor of height in the case of office buildings, as examples.
 This extra revenue-generating capability for a development often is called a density bonus.

 New York City may have pioneered this technique in its 1961 zoning ordinance revision, when it allowed extra floor area in office buildings in return for developers creating public plazas around the base of these buildings.

 This tower in the park theory now is largely discredited, but the technique lingers and has become ever more versatile.
 It might work in your community.

 The density bonus under incentive zoning might be awarded if a developer provides affordable housing, granny flats or other accessory dwelling units, additional open space, public art, street lighting, contribution to a fund for a new bridge or school, or some other desirable public amenity.
 This tool also could be used to promote mixed use development, work-at-home units, or a transit connector.

-You could try to protect agricultural land through density bonuses, although here some sharp planning student might observe that another technique called transfer of development rights might be more appropriate.
-Orlando even considered using reduction of impact fees and administrative review times as incentives to produce mixed use, new urbanist types of developments.
+You also could try to protect agricultural land through density bonuses, although here some sharp planning student might observe that another technique called transfer of development rights might be more appropriate.
+Orlando even considered using reduction of impact fees and administrative review times as incentives to produce mixed use developments reflecting new urbanist principles.

 In other words, the incentive zone may be thought of as an overlay district.
 If you don't know the definition of an overlay district, think of it as a mapped area where a specific set of additional regulations (which may be less or more strict than the rules applied elsewhere in the zoning district) are applied to the usual zoning classification regulations in effect.